psx-spx/psx-spx.github.io/docs/konamisystem573.md

 |    12 | R  | Service button (JAMMA pin R, 0 = pressed)     |
 | 13-15 |    | Unused?                                       |

-See the security cartridge section for more details about `ISIG` and  `DSIG`.
-For bit 2 to be valid, `SDA` should be set as an input by clearing the respective bit in the bank switch register.
+See the security cartridge section for more details about `IRDY` and  `DRDY`.
+In order for bit 2 to be valid, `SDA` should be set as an input by clearing the respective bit in register `0x1f500000`.

 #### `0x1f400008` (ASIC register 4): **JAMMA controls**